Sikandar1992/blazar-flare-forecasting/README.md

 **Note on reproducibility:** LR and PLR results (including PLR, the paper's best-performing model) were exactly reproducible across the environments tested.
-RF results showed small variation across package versions/machines (WATCH AUC ranging ~0.77–0.79, BSS ranging ~−0.07 to −0.13), consistent with known sensitivity of parallelized ensemble methods to environment differences even under a fixed random seed.
+RF results showed small variation across package versions/machines, consistent with known sensitivity of parallelized ensemble methods to environment differences even under a fixed random seed.
 Use the pinned versions in `requirements.txt` to most closely reproduce the reported numbers.